Return to courses

 Further Information

-This course is delivered as a full-day in-person workshop at our Wellington venue.
+This course is delivered as a full-day in-person workshop at our Wellington venue, or as an online option.
 It includes a mix of facilitator-led sessions, small-group exercises, and whole-group discussion.
-Group size is limited to 16 participants to ensure meaningful interaction and personal feedback.
-Morning tea, lunch, and afternoon tea are provided to support networking and collaboration.
+Group size is limited to 20 participants to ensure meaningful interaction and personal feedback. for the in-person course, morning tea, lunch, and afternoon tea are provided to support networking and collaboration.

 You will receive a digital certificate of attendance and a Wellington Uni-Professional digital badge.
 These include the Continuing Professional Development (CPD) hours completed, making them suitable for recognition by professional organisations and employers.